stevensusas/stevensusas.github.io/_pages/about.md

 Many of my projects, such as [NeuraLIVE](https://stevensusas.github.io/projects/3_project/) and [Vision4Science](https://stevensusas.github.io/projects/2_project/), focus on using technology to better the life science workflow.

+Recently, I attended PennApps 2024 and built [Underflow](https://stevensusas.github.io/projects/5_project/), which won the **Best Use of Defang Challenge 🏆**.

 I am currently building [SciSketch](https://stevensusas.github.io/projects/1_project/), the world's first `AI-powered life science illustrator`.

 Aside, I lead [TEDxPenn](https://www.tedx-penn.com/), the `TEDx` student club at UPenn and the largest student-ran TEDx organization in the world.